dat-ecosystem-archive/docs/papers/sleep.md

 6 - [11 11 11 11]
 ```

-Using this scheme, to represent 32 bytes of data it takes at most 8 bytes of Index.
-In this example it compresses nicely as its all contiguous ones on disk, similarly for an empty bitfield it would be all zeroes.
+Using this scheme, it takes at most 8 bytes of Index to represent 32 bytes of data.
+In this example the Index can compresses well because it consists of all one bits.
+Similarly, an empty bitfield is all zero bits.

 If you write 4GB of data using on average 64KB data chunk size, your bitfield will be at most 32KB.